tiagopog/string_awesome/README.md

 #### String#tweetify

-Finds URLs, Twitter handles, hashtags and wrap in anchor tag.
+Finds URLs, Twitter handles, hashtags in the text and wrap in anchor tag.

 ``` ruby
 'What about to follow @tiagopog?'.tweetfy